Getting vaccinated for COVID-19 in South Australia. Find COVID-19 vaccine information and resources for South Australians.

 Here’s what you can expect before, during and after your vaccination appointment.

-The Pfizer COVID-19 vaccine is being given to eligible people aged under 50 years.
+The Pfizer COVID-19 vaccine is available to all people 12 years and over.

 The Pfizer COVID-19 vaccine requires two doses, 21 days apart.